dj-109/object_detection/README.md

 See the [getting-started guide](https://github.com/dj-109/object_detection/blob/master/GETTING_STARTED.md)

 First wire up your LEDs for detection.
 In this example, i have connected the (+) of the yellow LED to GPIO-pin 8 and the (+) green LED to GPIO-pin 10.
 Then i connected both LEDs to a 220 Ohm resistor and connect the resistor to the GPIO GND pin.
+You can test if your LEDs are correctly wired up by running `python3 led_gpio_test.py` (after cloning the repository)

 ### Now try to start it
 - cd into the cloned *object_detection* directory